1996Rosy/Teaching-HEIGVD-RES-2020-Labo-HTTPInfra/README.md

 * You are able to do an end-to-end demo with a well-prepared scenario.
 Make sure that you can demonstrate that everything works fine when the IP addresses change!
 * You are able to explain how you have implemented the solution and walk us through the configuration and the code.
 * You have **documented** your configuration in your report.

+**DOCUMENTATION**

+For my configuration I chose the default I did exactly like in the videos.

 ## Additional steps to get extra points on top of the "base" grade